vanhoangkha/Networking-fundamentals/Day37_CDP_and_LLDP.md

-# 36. CDP and LLDP (Layer 2 Discovery Protocol)
+# 36. CDP and LLDP (Layer 2 Discovery Giao thức)

 INTRO TO LAYER 2 DISCOVERY PROTOCOLS

-- LAYER 2 DISCOVERY PROTOCOL, such as CDP and LLDP share information WITH and DISCOVER information about NEIGHBORING (Connected) DEVICES
+- LAYER 2 DISCOVERY Giao thức, such as CDP and LLDP share information WITH and DISCOVER information about NEIGHBORING (Connected) DEVICES

 - The SHARED INFORMATION includes:
     - Hostname
-    - IP Address
+    - Địa chỉ IP
     - Device Type
     - etcetera.

-- **CDP** is a Cisco Proprietary Protocol
+- **CDP** is a Cisco Proprietary Giao thức
-- **LLDP** is an Industry Standard Protocol (IEEE 802.1AB)
+- **LLDP** is an Industry Standard Giao thức (IEEE 802.1AB)

-- Because they SHARE INFORMATION about the DEVICES in the NETWORK, they can be considered a security risk and are often NOT used.
-It is up to the NETWORK ENGINEER / ADMIN to decide if they want to use them in the NETWORK or not.
+- Because they SHARE INFORMATION about the DEVICES in the Mạng, they can be considered a Bảo mật risk and are often NOT used.
+It is up to the Mạng ENGINEER / ADMIN to decide if they want to use them in the Mạng or not.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/65f39e9f-ae1a-42c6-8afb-5e79f939fe5d)

 ---

-CISCO DISCOVERY PROTOCOL (CDP)
+CISCO DISCOVERY Giao thức (CDP)

-- CDP is a Cisco proprietary protocol
+- CDP is a Cisco proprietary Giao thức
-- It is enabled on Cisco devices (routers, switches, firewalls, IP Phones, etc) by DEFAULT
+- It is enabled on Cisco devices (routers, switches, firewalls, IP Phones, etc) by Mặc định

 <aside>
-💡 CDP Messages are periodically sent to Multicast MAC ADDRESS `0100.0CCC.CCCC`
+💡 CDP Messages are periodically sent to Multicast Địa chỉ MAC `0100.0CCC.CCCC`

 </aside>

 - When a DEVICE receives a CDP message, it PROCESSES and DISCARDS the message.
 It does NOT forward it to other devices.
-- By DEFAULT, CDP Messages are sent once every **60 seconds**
+- By Mặc định, CDP Messages are sent once every **60 seconds**
-- By DEFAULT, the CDP hold-time is **180 seconds.** If a message isn’t received from a neighbor for 180 seconds, the neighbor is REMOVED from the CDP Neighbor Table
+- By Mặc định, the CDP hold-time is **180 seconds.** If a message isn’t received from a neighbor for 180 seconds, the neighbor is REMOVED from the CDP Neighbor Table
-- CDPv2 messages are sent by DEFAULT
+- CDPv2 messages are sent by Mặc định

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8a0552be-dbc7-4c7b-b011-e32dff75a57e)